ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-8-1.md

-# Role of Culture in Achieving Consistent Performance Improvement

 In this chapter, we will explore the crucial role that culture plays in achieving consistent performance improvement.
 Culture refers to the shared values, beliefs, attitudes, and behaviors that characterize an organization.
 When a culture of relentless pursuit of performance is established, it sets the foundation for sustained growth and success.
 Let's delve into the key aspects of culture that contribute to consistent performance improvement.